 - Putting together a virtual conference may sound daunting and time-consuming, and it’s true that not that many folks are doing them…yet.
 Of the 112 respondents to the survey behind the current Association Virtual Events report, released in 2014 (Note: this link goes to a newer version of the report with updated data) only a third indicated their organization has previously offered a virtual event.
-But Jeff says he thinks they’re on a tipping point.
+But they seem to be on a tipping point.
 And acting sooner rather than later is, frankly, part of the attraction.
 A lot of people don’t go this route because it sounds complex.
 That means those who are willing to roll up their sleeves and do a little work have a great opportunity.

 - “But the technology is complex and expensive” may be another anti-virtual conference argument you hear.
-Celisa talks about the two virtual conferences they’ve offered saying the first time they used a relatively high-end, all-in-one platform that came with a lot of staff support.
-The second time they went a more a DIY route, blending together off-the-shelf products (and they’ll talk a bit more about what they actually used a little later in the episode).
+In our experience with the first two virtual conferences we offered, the first time we used a relatively high-end, all-in-one platform that came with a lot of staff support.
+The second time we went a more a DIY route, blending together off-the-shelf products (and we’ll talk a bit more about what we actually used a little later in the episode).